Bankruptcy Chapter 7

-A chapter 7 bankruptcy is often called the “fresh start” provision of the bankruptcy code because it allows you to wipe out all of your debt and get a fresh start.
-In a chapter 7 bankruptcy, we show the Court that you are unable, based upon your budget, to pay the debt that currently hangs over you.
-Approximately 90 days after we file your chapter 7 bankruptcy, you are granted a discharge which means that your are no longer liable for the debt.
+Bankruptcy Chapter 7 is often called the “fresh start” provision of the bankruptcy code because it allows you to wipe out all of your debt and get a fresh start.
+In a Bankruptcy Chapter 7, we show the Court that you are unable, based upon your budget, to pay the debt that currently hangs over you.
+Approximately 90 days after we file your chapter 7 bankruptcy, you are granted a discharge which means that you are no longer liable for the debt.

 Also, if you have secured debt (debt tied to collateral like a car note or a mortgage) you have to decide if you wish to keep the property.
 If so, you must reaffirm the debt which means you must continue to pay the debt if you want to keep the collateral.

 What is a reaffirmation agreement?

 A reaffirmation agreement is basically a binding legal agreement between you and the creditor of the collateral you wish to keep.
 By signing a reaffirmation agreement, you agree to give up your chapter 7 bankruptcy rights to wipe out the debt and legally treat it as if you never filed bankruptcy.
 Basically, you continue to make your regular monthly payments and in return are allowed to keep the property.

 Does the creditor have to let me reaffirm?